-1 Area Name: Alisal Neighborhood Revitalization Strategy Area (ANRSA)
+Area Name: Alisal Neighborhood Revitalization Strategy Area (ANRSA)

 Area Type: Strategy area

-Other Target Area
+Other Target Area Description:

-Description:

 HUD Approval Date: 5/6/1999

 % of Low/ Mod: 78.3%

 Revital Type:

 Other Revital Description:

 Identify the neighborhood boundaries for this target area.
 The City is seeking recertification of the ANRSA by HUD with the following changes: Changes in demographic and housing conditions; and Enhanced strategies and programs to address housing and community development needs.
-The ANRSA is located in the heart of Salinas, the county seat and largest municipality in Monterey County.
+The ANRSA is located in the heart of Salinas, the county seat and larges municipality in Monterey County.
 The ANRSA covers approximately 2.6 square miles, or about 11 percent of the whole City.
-The NRSA includes all or portions of the following contiguous Census tracts and block groups.
-These are: Census tract 5.01 block groups 1, 2, and 3 Census tract 5.02 block groups 1 and 2 Census tract 6 block groups 1, 2, and 3 Census tract 7.01 block groups 1, 2, and 3 Census tract 7.02 block groups 1, 2, and 3 Census tract 8 block groups 1, 2, and 3 Census tract 9 block groups 1, 2, and 3 Census tract 106.07 block groups 1 and 2 Census tract 106.08 block groups 1 and 2 The ANRSA, located just east of Highway 101, is predominately residential (76 percent), most of which is lower-density residential.
+The NRSA includes all o portions of the following contiguous Census tracts and block groups.
+These are: Census tract 5.01 block groups 1, 2, and 3 Census tract 5.02 block groups 1, 2, and 3 Census tract 6 block groups 1, 2, and 4 Census tract 7.01 block groups 1, 2, and 3 Census tract 7.02 block groups 1, 2, and 4 Census tract 8 block groups 1, 2, and 3 Census tract 9 block groups 1, 2, and 3 Census tract 106.07 block groups 1 and 2 Census tract 106.07 block groups 1 and 2 The ANRSA, located just east of Highway 101, is predominately residentia (76 percent), most of which is lower-density residential.
 Medium-density residential uses are located in the northeastern and southeastern portions of the ANRSA.
 Higher-density uses are located in these areas, as well as along the major corridors such as Williams Road, Sanborn Road, Laurel Drive, and Alisal Street.
 Commercial and mixed-use areas are located along the NRSA's three major corridors (Williams Road, Sanborn Road, and Alisal Street).

-Include specific housing and commercial characteristics of this target area.
-According to the American Community Survey (ACS), the ANRSA had a total population of 46,490 persons between 2019 and 2023.
-Approximately 78.3 percent of this population was comprised of residents with low and moderate incomes and 95 percent of the residents in this neighborhood were Hispanic.
-The majority of the households were families with children (64 percent) and 46 percent of the households were large households with five or more members.
-Approximately 23 percent of the residents were living below poverty level.
+Include specific housing and commercial characteristics of this targ area. population of 46,490 persons between 2019 and 2023.
+Approximately 78.3 percent of this population was comprised of residents with low and moderate incomes and 95 percent of the residents in this neighborhood were Hispanic The majority of the households were families with children (64 percent) and

 Residents in this area also face various housing issues.
-The housing stock in the ANRSA is considered older, with about 70 percent built before 1979 (50
+The housing stock is the ANRSA is considered older, with about 70 percent built before 1979 (5